snabbco/snabb/src/lib/ipsec/README.md

 The `lib.ipsec.esp` module contains two classes `encrypt` and `decrypt` which implement packet encryption and decryption with IPsec ESP in both tunnel and transport modes.
-Currently, the only supported cipher is AES-GCM cipher with 128‑bit keys, 4 bytes of salt, and a 12 byte authentication code.
+Currently, the only supported cipher is AES-GCM with 128‑bit keys, 4 bytes of salt, and a 16 byte authentication code.
 These classes do not implement any key exchange protocol.

 References: